 When is Black Friday 2020?

-Black Friday takes place on Friday, November 27, the day after Thanksgiving in the US.
-The Black Friday sales event is now something of a global affair, with particular appeal in the West.
-The UK in particular has adopted the sales attached to the holiday with great enthusiasm.
+Black Friday takes place on Friday, November 27.
+While traditionally a US-centric blow out, the Black Friday sales event is now something of a global affair, with particular appeal in the West.
+Australia in particular has adopted Black Friday with great enthusiasm in recent years.

 That doesn't necessarily mean all the best deals will be reserved for the Friday itself though.
 Actually many retailers start releasing their deals from the Monday before in an effort to steal a march on their competitors.
 Last year we even saw some commit to their prices by saying they would not go lower on sale items on Black Friday, adding an extra layer of assurance that buyers could make a purchase without the dreaded remorse of seeing it cheaper a few days later.
 So to be clear, expect most sales to be underway by November 23.

-The stores might be closed, but you can expect Walmart, Best Buy, and Target's websites to be going gangbusters with deals on TVs, headphones, iPads, smartwatches, consoles, video games, mobile phones, smart speakers and loads more.
+You can expect Amazon, eBay, and JB Hi-Fi to be going gangbusters with deals on TVs, headphones, iPads, smartwatches, consoles, video games, mobile phones, smart speakers and loads more.

 Oh yes, the slight matter of console deals this Black Friday.
 We're expecting the PS5 bundles and Xbox Series X deals to be amongst the most sought-after items on Black Friday as they're both currently due to be released sometime in November (hopefully way before Black Friday or we'll be rather distracted when we should be bringing you the latest deals).

 It's not all about the new consoles though.
-Last year surely belonged to the Nintendo Switch, but Nintendo really needs to get its act together as Switches have been sold out in most countries around the world for the last few months, so we might not have any Switch stock at all around the holidays at this rate.
+Last year surely belonged to the Nintendo Switch, but Nintendo really needs to get its act together as Switches have been sold out in most countries around the world for the last few months, so we might not have any Switch stock at all by November at this rate.

 Apple fans should arguably wait for the Black Friday deals before making any new purchases if they can hold on.
 Over the last few years, we've seen some fantastic prices on its popular AirPods.
-The AirPods Pro were a bit too new last year to get a chunky discount, but they're ripe for one during Black Friday 2020, we actually saw $50 off in a sale just last week!
+The AirPods Pro were a bit too new last year to get a chunky discount, but they're ripe for one during Black Friday 2020.
 We're expecting the iPhone 12 to land in the next few months, so there could be some hot contract deals as the retailers try and outdo each other.
 The iPhone SE (2020) and iPhone 11 range might be the ones sneaking in with the best deals though.
 The Apple Watch 3 has been getting amazing prices for a year or two now, but we've got our eyes on the Apple Watch 5 for some all-time low prices, especially if the Apple Watch 6 decides to show up soon.
 And it would be rude not to with the Samsung Galaxy Watch 3 looking to top best smartwatch lists at sites around the world.